Cabins for a crowd

 Rates depend on size of cabin and how many people share the cost.
 You get half off if you reserve Sunday through Wednesday or in April and May, and you get Thursday night free if you reserve Friday and Saturday.

-The camp offers adult-retreat weekends with programs and meal service, and groups also can come then.
+The camp offers adult and family retreat weekends with programs and meal service, and groups also can come then if there's space.
 The camp offers meal service when 20 or more people have reserved.
 Call 612-465-0490.

 The center includes an outdoor swimming pool, high and low ropes courses, a climbing wall and shoreline on three lakes.

-Ruttger's Birchmont Lodge cabins, Bemidji, Minn. : This resort on Lake Bemidji is a good place for groups in winter.
-Along the lake, comfortable four-bedroom cabins have seven beds and kitchens; guests can use the very nice pool, sauna and whirlpool complex.
+Ruttger's Birchmont Lodge, Bemidji, Minn.
+This resort on Lake Bemidji is a good place for groups in winter.
+Along the lake, comfortable four-bedroom cabins have seven beds and kitchens; guests can use the pool, sauna and whirlpool complex.

 Downtown Bemidji is nearby and has nightlife and good restaurants; Lake Bemidji State Park is just around the lake and has ski trails.